Covid-19 information – updated April 2023

 Getting ready for surgery in the COVID era

-Having anesthesia and surgery if you have COVID increases your risks significantly.
-There are also certain medical conditions that care known to put you at higher risk, should you develop COVID.
+Having anesthesia and surgery if you have an active case of COVID increases your anesthesia risks significantly.

-After surgery, we will still want you to quarantine yourselves for about 10 days afterwards, to minimize the chance that you pick up COVID while still in the fresh post-op period.
+After surgery, we will still want you to be cautious about COVID – and avoid people who are “sick”, especially for the first 10 days afterwards.
+This should help to minimize the chance that you pick up COVID while still in the fresh post-op period.